oldcai/blog/source/_posts/server/remove-old-docker-images.md

 ---

 ## Reason
-I'm using rancher pipeline to deploy my service continually, it always creates a new image but never cleans it.
+I'm using rancher pipelines to deploy my service immediately after I push my code to GitHub, it always creates a new image but would never clean it.

-I believe other continuous integration solutions would do the same, so I'm going to share some lines of code to deal with it.
+I guess other continuous integration solutions would do the same.

+Next, I'm going to share some lines of code on how to deal with it.

 ## Steps

-Let's say, the project I'm going to build is named 'GetShitDone'.
+Let's say the project I'm going to build is named GetShitDone.

 The way to clear old images is as simple as copy and paste the codes below.